flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 )
 ```

-Later, you'll learn how to run a launch plan to run on a cron schedule, but for
+Later, you'll learn how to run a launch plan on a cron schedule, but for
 the time being you can think of them as a way for you to templatize workflows
 for some set of related use cases, such as model training with a fixed dataset
 for reproducibility purposes.